juanino/shopbot/README.md

 * You definitely need the specific version of discord.py.
 I have no idea why.
 * When using control + c in windows it takes a long time for the program to exit. use !crash in discord instead to tell the bot to shutdown
+* the bot randomly crashes.... maybe once every few days. bot_safe.py is a wrapper to shopBot.py to handle this

 ## Credit